Children’s Assessment Unit (CAU)

 What happens next?

 After being seen by the nurse and doctor you may be given some medicine, and you may have an x-ray or blood tests.
-We might want to keep you here for a few hours to see if your condition improves; where possible we aim to get children home (about 60% of children who attend).
+We might want to keep you here for a few hours to see if your condition improves; where possible we aim to get children home (about 60% of attendants).

 All children admitted to CAU should have a parent with them at all times.
 Parents must take responsibility for any other children present, and during busy times the nurse in charge might restrict the number of relatives.